ultreyaonline/standalone/DEVELOPERS.md

 Documentation for the Laravel framework can be found at: [Laravel Documentation](https://laravel.com/docs)

-Handy training for Laravel can be obtained at [Laracasts.com](https://laracasts.com).
-There are several free series there explaining all the essential fundamentals for coding in and deploying Laravel applications.
+Handy training for Laravel can be obtained at [Laracasts.com](https://laracasts.com), where you will find several free series explaining all the essential fundamentals for coding in and deploying Laravel applications.

 ## Designer Guidance